-The focus of this project is the study of statistical methods, and related computational tools that can be used for the analysis of spatial, or spatial-temporal data-sets, mainly in the Bayesian framework.
+The focus of this project is the study of statistical methods, and related computational tools that can be used for the analysis of spatial data-sets, mainly in the Bayesian framework.

-Data-sets with the colorful adjectives 'spatial' or 'temporal' contain data with labels indicating where or when (respectively) have been collected.
+Data-sets with the colorful adjective 'spatial' contain data with labels indicating where have been collected.
 Such data exist in problems in environmental, climatology, weather forecasting, epidemics, engineering, biology, etc...
-Spatial-temporal statistical methodologies utilizing such data-sets to build probabilistic models in order to perform predictions and inferences.
+Spatial statistical methodologies utilizing such data-sets to build probabilistic models in order to perform predictions and inferences.
 Bayesian hierarchical modelling allows one to express and quantify uncertainties at different levels, as well as to perform more accurate predictions.